Legends: Basketball helped Sowers enjoy a sweet life - Salisbury Post

 mike.london@salisburypost.com

-SALISBURY — Charlie Sowers, 83, is still on the job.
+SALISBURY — Charlie Sowers, who turns 83 in November, is still on the job.

 That doesn’t mean the financial advisor has done a shaky job of planning for retirement.
 All it means is that he enjoys going to work.